L3DEVIL/VphonegagaInject/README.md

 gradientdrawable.setStroke(1, Color.parseColor("#32cb00")); //Set border
 ```

-Set the gradient drawable to the component
+Set the gradient drawable to the view component

 ```
 [name of your view component].setBackground(gradientdrawable);